dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 D
 ```

-To open or create a [persistent database](../../connect/overview#persistent-database), simply include a path as a command line argument like `duckdb path/to/my_database.duckdb` or `duckdb my_database.db`.
+To open or create a [persistent database](../../connect/overview#persistent-database), simply include a path as a command line argument like `DataMiner path/to/my_database.duckdb` or `DataMiner my_database.db`.

 ### Running SQL Statements in the CLI